Richy1989/BedAmbientLight/readme.md

-# BedLightESP
+# Bed Ambient Light

-BedLightESP is a nanoFramework-based project designed to control an ambient bed light using an ESP32 microcontroller.
+Bed Ambient Light is a nanoFramework-based project designed to control an ambient bed light using an ESP32 microcontroller.
 The project includes features for WiFi configuration, MQTT communication, and LED control.

 ## Features